Jayden-Cho/Study-note/Data Structure and Analysis/Unit 03/Unit 03 노트.md

-**Weekly Objectives**
+**Unit Objectives**

 - Learn the first set of <u>data structures</u>: linked list, stack, and queue.
   - 세 개 모두 선형적.
 - Objectives are:
   - Understanding the definition of <u>abstract data types</u>.
   - Firmly understanding <u>how references work</u>. (매우 중요)
-  - Understanding various linked lsit, stack and queue structures
+  - Understanding various linked list, stack and queue structures.
     - <u>Singly linked list</u>, doubly linked list, circular linked list, ...
-    - Able to implement <u>a stack and a queue</u> with a list
+    - Able to implement <u>a stack and a queue</u> with a list.
-  - Understanding the procedures of linked list, stack, and queue management
+  - Understanding the procedures of linked list, stack, and queue management.
     - Insert, delete, search, ...
-    - Should be able to estimate the number of steps for inserts, deletes, and searches
+    - Should be able to estimate the number of steps for inserts, deletes, and searches.

 <br>